What Is the Delaware Charity Challenge?

 The Delaware Charity Challenge competitions are a win-win-win opportunity for any charity.
 Through the teams and the events themselves, charities have the opportunity to raise money and awareness for their cause.
 Leading up to the challenge, teams will race to raise the most money for the charity of their choice.
 The charities that raise the most money will win additional prize money for their charity.
 On the day of the Delaware Charity Challenge, teams will race to win, and the winning teams will win additional money for their selected charities.
 Nonprofits are encouraged to build and promote their own teams in the Delaware Charity Challenge.

 The Delaware Charity Challenge is the area's premiere charity race to raise event of its kind.
 Sign up today!

 Spring games: race to first 5K and Adventure Challenge Relay

-WINTER GAMES: INDOOR TRIATHLON AND SCOOTER CHALLENGE
+WINTER GAMES: Run, Row, Bike INDOOR TRIATHLON

 The Delaware Charity Challenge seeks to change the paradigm of how nonprofits look at fundraising events, such as a 5K race.
 Many nonprofits have a 5K with the goal of raising money and awareness for their cause.
 However, in most cases, these fundraising events leave the nonprofit either breaking-even or losing money, and this may be the case without factoring in staff and volunteers time spent in organizing and promoting the event.
 Our goal for the Delaware Charity Challenge is for nonprofits to reduce their time and energy spent on an event like a 5K.
 By partnering with the Delaware Charity Challenge, nonprofits will gain additional exposure to their organization, save on staff time, and potentially obtain a higher return on their investment with this type of fundraising event.
 More importantly, by different nonprofits forming teams and challenging each other to raise money under a common event, competitive synergies should be created such that all of the nonprofits that participate should benefit.